 I welcome such complexity.

 Modern leaders are adaptive people.
 They empower employees to be their best.
 They learn to share responsibilities and guide their followers.
-In my studies as a Ph.D in Leadership student, I have learned that leadership cannot be easily defined by the traits of leaders — but more by the actions they take.
+In my studies in Leadership, I have learned that leadership cannot be easily defined by the traits of leaders — but more by the actions they take.

 I have spent most of my career as a follower, working with leaders to enact policies and create content for varying audiences.
 In that time, I’ve developed a strong affinity for follower-focused leadership practices.
 Leaders are best when they remove barriers and allow their followers to succeed in their own way.